Jeffrey Epstein fund abruptly halts payouts to victims

 “Issuing a compensation offer that cannot be timely and fully funded and paid, consistent with the way the Program has operated to date, would compromise claimants’ interests and the guiding principles of the Program,” Feldman said.

-The fund, launched last June, provides an alternative to pursuing claims through the courts.
+The fund provides an alternative to pursuing claims through the courts.
+Working with Feldman is Kenneth Feinberg, a well-known mediator who oversaw compensation funds for victims of the Sept.
+11 attacks and of clergy sex abuse within New York’s Roman Catholic archdiocese.

-It was established after Epstein killed himself at a Manhattan federal jail in August 2019 while he awaited trial on sex trafficking charges.
+It was established after Epstein, 66, killed himself at a Manhattan federal jail in August 2019 while he awaited trial on sex trafficking charges that alleged he abuse women and girls under the age 18 at his Florida estate and his Manhattan mansion in the early 2000s.

+Messages seeking reaction to the fund’s shutdown have been sent to several lawyers involved in litigation on behalf of women who say they were sexually abused by Epstein.